Hanna Onyschenko: Scientific activity

 Author of a number of articles on civil and international private law, as well as monographs "Trust relations with a foreign element" (2012) and "Trust: history, present, prospects" (2018); co-author of the book "Bank Guarantees" (2014).
 The main topic of scientific activity is the problematic issues of trust and trust.
 She is an expert on gambling and has written a number of articles on this topic.

 Since 2019 she has been a member of the working group on recoding (updating) of the civil legislation of Ukraine, which is working on the preparation of amendments to the Civil Code of Ukraine.
 Responsible for the section concerning the introduction of a trust or its analogue in the civil legislation of Ukraine.

 Teaching

 Since 2016 she has been working part-time as an associate professor of the Department of Civil Law, Faculty of Law, Taras Shevchenko National University of Kyiv.

 Literary creativity

 A children's writer, at the age of 25 she began to work creatively, author of poetry books for children "Little Muk" (2016), "New Year's Adventures of Morozenko" (2017), "Nikitas Borovychok" (2017) and "The Secret Order of the Great Stingray" (2020).

-Together with the Ukrainian Radio she created audio books for her own fairy tales: "Little Muk" and "New Year's Adventures of Morozenko", in particular, she voiced the text on behalf of the author.
+Together with the Ukrainian Radio she created audiobooks for her own fairy tales: "Little Muk" and "New Year's Adventures of Morozenko", in particular, she voiced the text on behalf of the author.

 Marital status

 Married, has two daughters and a son.
-Husband - Buiadzhy Sergey Anatolyevich.
+Her husband is- Buiadzhy Sergey Anatolyevich.